 Much like rain jackets, the softshell market is large (and growing), but it can be broken into two general categories: casual and performance.
 Casual softshells have a generous fit and a basic feature set for use as an outer layer from fall through spring.
 They excel as a daily piece because their stretchy fabrics are far more comfortable and breathe better than a rain jacket.
 Even through a Seattle winter, we’ll still reach for our softshell jacket so long as there isn’t heavy precipitation in the forecast.

 Performance softshells are intended for activities like climbing, mountaineering, and ski touring, and leverage the two primary benefits of a softshell: breathability and mobility.
 Furthermore, these jackets have outdoor-specific features like helmet-compatible hoods, pockets that are set high to accommodate a hipbelt or harness, and a tailored fit.
 Relative to other performance outerwear, cost doesn’t increase substantially between the casual and performance options, in part because the technology is largely the same across the board.
-Two notable exceptions are The North Face's Apex Flex GTX and Patagonia Galvanized, which merge softshell and rain jacket designs with their 3-layer constructions.
+Two notable exceptions are the Arc’teryx Gamma MX and Rab Kinetic 2.0, which offer excellent weather protection for serious outdoor pursuits.

-One of the reasons that people hesitate in buying a softshell is that it lacks the security you get from a rain or hardshell in terms of waterproofing.
+One of the reasons that people hesitate in buying a softshell is that it lacks the security you get from a rain jacket or hardshell in terms of waterproofing.
 But with a durable water repellent coating (DWR) to bead up and shed water and a tough outer fabric, most softshells can handle light rain showers or wind gusts just fine.
 Sustained moisture will make its way through most jackets, however, because they lack seam taping and a waterproof membrane.
 In the end, we don’t recommend a softshell for prolonged exposure to precipitation—hardshell jackets still are the best in that type of weather.
 And at lower elevations, if you need an emergency waterproof jacket, a light and packable rain shell serves as an excellent backup.